-Whether you’re already a parent or you simply fawn over the babies you pass at the supermarket, you’ve probably known for a while now that working with little ones is your calling.
-To you, there could not be a more rewarding career than helping these innocent babes make their way in the world by ensuring that their health is a top priority.
+Whether you’re already a parent or you’re just the type who can’t help but fawn over the babies you pass at the supermarket, you’ve probably known for a while now that working with little ones is your preferred calling.

 1. Labor and delivery nurses

 Job description:Labor and delivery nurses help welcome new babies into the world.
 They care for women during labor and childbirth and monitor the infant and mother during the process.
 They also help coach mothers and assist doctors throughout the stages of giving birth by administering medicine, aiding in inducing labor and timing contractions.

 These types of nurses can be found working in hospitals and physician’s offices, as well as in community clinics.

 Important skills and characteristics: Just like any other nurse, it’s important for a labor and delivery nurse to be detailed, thorough and organized.
 These types of nurses must be quick on their feet, stay calm during high-stress situations and tout an extra dose of empathy.
 Since giving birth can be an extremely emotional experience, it’s important that labor and delivery nurses can soothe and calm while staying firm when the going gets rough.